arthurjr07/nasa/README.md

 There are 2 solutions in this repository.

-The first solution is using powershell scripts that downloads the images from NASA API and saved it to c:\temp folder.
+The first solution is using powershell script that downloads the images from NASA API and saved it to c:\temp folder.
 Before running the script, be sure the img_dates.txt and the img_downloader.ps1 is on the same folder.
 Set the execution policy also to bypass by running the script below